cloro

 Key features

-• Standard, Priority, and Live queue tiers ($0.60 / $1.20 / $2.00 per 1,000 respectively)
+• Standard, Priority, and Live queue tiers ($0.60 / $1.20 / $2.00 per 1,000 respectively).

-• AI Overview enrichment ($2 → $4 per 1,000 on first page)
+• AI Overview enrichment ($2 → $4 per 1,000 on the first page).

 Pros

-• Lowest base SERP rate post-Sept 2025 price cut
+• Lowest base SERP rate post-Sept 2025 price cut.

-• Async task model scales well for large keyword batches
+• Async task model scales well for large keyword batches.

 Cons

-Pricing. $0.60/1,000 (Standard Queue, ~5 min latency). $1.20/1,000 (Priority Queue). $2.00/1,000 (Live).
-AIO enrichment +$2/1,000 on first page; n=100 with AIO works out to roughly $17.50/1,000.
+Pricing. $0.60/1,000 (Standard, ~5 min latency), $1.20/1,000 (Priority), $2.00/1,000 (Live).
+AIO adds $2/1,000 on the first page; n=100 with AIO works out to roughly $17.50/1,000.

 SearchApi homepage